Industry Trends

 Trend 1: The Pervasive Integration of AI Across Marketing Functions

 Digital marketers are increasingly embracing machine intelligence, embedding it in a wide range of business functions.
 That includes content creation, customer analytics, and campaign optimization.
-To remain competitive, marketers are restructuring their workflows to prioritize AI, and the number of organizations deploying the tech in one or more business functions is on the rise, reaching 78% in 2024.
+To remain competitive, marketers are restructuring their workflows to prioritize AI, and the number of organizations deploying the tech in one or more business functions rose to 88% in 2025, up from 78% in 2024.

 As a result, teams are evolving to accommodate the new technology.
 Manual, time-consuming processes like creating social media posts and analyzing data can be handled by machines, freeing up humans to focus on strategic insight and creative oversight.